 The barrage of scaremongering by the British press before the football World Cup, painted the hosts Russia as a tyrannical country unsafe for tourists and football fans alike.
 But the reality has been very different.
 Visitors have taken to social media to explain that they’ve found Russia and her people hospitable and friendly.
 This wasn’t what they were told to expect.

 So was this media onslaught just a mistake?
 Or was this the latest instalment of post Cold War rhetoric designed to malign Russia?
 With relations between the West and Russia at an all time low, where next for this relationship?

-Joining us to discuss why both sides are locked in this frozen conflict is the writer and broadcaster, John White.
+Joining us to discuss why both sides are locked in this frozen conflict is the writer and broadcaster, John Wight.

 Why are we here?
 Why do we have this rhetoric persistently given about Russia, the demonisation of it?
 And why are we at such a low ebb between both the West and Russia?

-“It’s because of the refusal of the West and Western elites to let go of the old reality of hegemony and accept and recognise the new reality of multipolarity,” says White.
+“It’s because of the refusal of the West and Western elites to let go of the old reality of hegemony and accept and recognise the new reality of multipolarity,” says Wight.

 “This has been driving America’s bent toward Russia because it dares to assert its right to have an independent foreign policy.

 “It dares to assert the right to have its own legitimate security interests which it is willing and able to defend autonomously, as it has done in Georgia in 2008 and Ukraine since 2014.”